How to Create a Purchase Order in iDempiere for Retail

 | Issue | Cause | Resolution |

-| Product not visible in PO Line | Product is inactive or purchase flag not enabled | Verify product is Active and Purchase-enabled in Product Master. |
+| Product not visible in PO Line | Product is inactive or not purchase-enabled | Activate the product and enable the Purchase flag in Product Master. |

-| Pricing not derived automatically | Purchase Price List not configured or not assigned | Verify Purchase Price List configuration and assignment to vendor. |
+| Pricing not derived automatically | Purchase Price List missing or not assigned | Verify Price List configuration and vendor assignment. |

-| Tax not calculated | Product Tax Category or Tax Rate not configured | Verify Product Tax Category in Product Master and Tax Rate configuration. |
+| Tax not calculated | Product Tax Category or Tax Rate not configured | Set Tax Category in Product Master and verify Tax Rate setup. |

-| Unable to complete Purchase Order | Mandatory fields missing or PO Lines empty | Verify all mandatory header fields and at least one valid PO Line exists. |
+| Unable to complete Purchase Order | Mandatory fields missing or no PO Lines added | Check mandatory header fields and ensure at least one valid line exists. |

-| Vendor not visible in Business Partner selection | Vendor checkbox not enabled in Business Partner | Enable the Vendor checkbox in Business Partner master configuration. |
+| Vendor not listed in Business Partner field | Vendor checkbox not enabled | Enable the Vendor flag in Business Partner master. |

-| Incorrect UOM conversion result | UOM Conversion rate not configured correctly | Verify UOM Conversion setup in Product Master or UOM Conversion window. |
+| Incorrect UOM conversion result | Conversion factor misconfigured | Verify UOM Conversion setup in Product Master. |

-| Material Receipt not generating after completion | Purchase Order status is not Completed | Verify Purchase Order document status is Completed before generating GRN. |
+| Material Receipt not generating | Purchase Order status is not Completed | Complete the Purchase Order before generating the Material Receipt. |

-| Payment schedule not generated | Payment Terms not assigned or configured | Verify Payment Terms are assigned in the Purchase Order header. |
+| Payment schedule missing | Payment Term not assigned | Assign Payment Term in the Purchase Order header. |

 Next Steps